Course Information

 Repeated violations of the standards of intellectual honesty will be reported to the appropriate college Academic Progress Committee.
 After 3 incidents, the Academic Progress Committee will refer the complaint to the University Council for further action, which could include a recommendation for dismissal from the University.

-- Computer At a minimum, students must have regular access to a computer with Internet connection (preferably broadband) and a web browser.
+- Computer: At a minimum, students must have regular access to a computer with Internet connection (preferably broadband) and a web browser.
 Students are expected to be knowledgeable in basic computer skills.
-Personal competence in word processing and using email programs is required.
+Personal competence in word processing and email communications are required.

-- Web Browser Make sure you have the best online experience by upgrading your browser to the latest versions of Internet Explorer and/or Firefox.
+- Web Browser: Make sure you have the best online experience by upgrading your browser to the latest version.